Did you design the eco tube and the eco jar?

 What’s not in your products?

 The USDA's National Organic Program doesn't allow GMOs, SLS, SLES, parabens, synthetic colors, synthetic fragrances or trace toxins to potentially harm your health.
+We also limit the use of plastic containers because studies have found many plastic containers release phthalates into the products and contaminate ground water and soil while decomposing.
+Phthalates are known hormone disruptors.

 Are your products Vegan?